jimbrig/Engineered-Knowledge/0-Inbox/What Blog Platform Should I Use.md

 **CONS**

--   You have to pay $$ to host it
+- You have to pay money to host it
 - It can get slow if you over load your site with plugins
 - Often targeted by hackers because of how popular it is (if you stay with a managed host, like WpEngine they do a great job of keeping you up to date with security releases.)

 ## Ghost